 Families in Scotland can search for services at Shared Care Scotland, the national third sector organisation providing information on short breaks.

-In England we’re supporting parent carer forums that are working with their local authority, commissioners and providers to improve short breaks provision in the local area.
+In England we’re support parent carer forums working with their local authority, commissioners and providers to improve short breaks provision in the local area.
 This involves providing forums with case studies and resources to support their work.